Jim Penniston’s notebook

 There are other troubling inconsistencies.
 In Penniston’s undated witness statement made shortly after the event he drew the craft as boxy in shape and apparently on legs.
 An inset detail of the craft is accompanied by a question mark, presumably indicating some uncertainty.
 One is left to wonder why he would query the drawing if he had examined the craft in close-up for 45 minutes.
 In another, more detailed sketch, made at some unknown time and dated ’27 December’, Penniston depicts the craft as triangular, like the landing marks, and shows it from three directions: front, side and top.
 The impression is sometimes given that this sketch of a triangular craft was part of Penniston’s original witness statement, but it was not.
 Neither does it come from his notebook, because the paper is different.
 This sketch seems to have surfaced around 1997 at the same time as an interview he gave with Salley Rayl, and was published on the Microsoft Network's UFO forum.

 Col Ted Conrad, the base commander and boss of Lt Col Halt, interviewed Penniston a day or so after the incident.
 As Col Conrad recalled in 2010 for researcher Dave Clarke, Penniston simply reported that he and Burroughs moved through the trees towards an unknown light which disappeared behind a low rise in the direction of a farmhouse.
 There was no mention of an encounter or a notebook.
 ‘Penniston said he didn't get close enough for a detailed look,’ recalled Conrad.
+This is consistent with Penniston’s witness statement, in which he said he never got closer than 50 metres, as he reported over the radio at the time to his supervisor, Master Sergeant Chandler.

 Given the doubts and questions surrounding these notes and sketches, it would be unwise to rely on them as evidence for a landed craft in Rendlesham Forest.